tarasovcad/gameov/README.md

 2) fix profile drop down menu (-ml-[107px])
 3) list of usernames that cannot be used, such as 'admin'
 4) fix eslint and husky
+5) change navbar and sidebar to server components